 While the typical elements included in this genre of work tend to celebrate the material pleasures of life by including things like food, wine, etc. they also point at the transient nature of these elements and the shortness of human life.
-In fact, memento mori (remember you must die) as a reminder of mortality is a related kind of work to still life.
+Indeed, memento mori (remember you must die) as a reminder of mortality is a related kind of work to still life.

-The emergence of still life painting in the sixteenth century, perhaps with religious motives, continued through current time.
-This may be due in part to the freedom it offers in placing the elements where the artist wants, utmost control on “composition” so to speak.
+The emergence of still life painting in the sixteenth century, perhaps with religious motives, continued through the current time.
+This may be due in part to the freedom it offers in placing the elements where the artist wants, an utmost control on “composition” so to speak.
 Still life works gradually included anything that did not move as well as those that are dead.
 In addition to creating still life works per se, artists also included elements of still life in other genres of work, such as portraits, in supporting roles.

 There are many hidden elements but I would like to point out the object on the floor which was likened to a piece of driftwood by some.
-Actually, it is a seriously deformed painting of a skull, a memento mori.
-I took and distorted the painting as if being viewed from an extreme angle.
-This makes the skull clearly visible reminding all the transient nature of life.
+A more careful look will show it as a seriously deformed painting of a skull, a memento mori.
+I took and distorted the picture as if being viewed from an extreme angle.
+This makes the skull easily visible reminding all of the transient nature of life.
 See the first image, then the second which has the image corrected for the skull, but I left it on top of the original to give an idea about the nature of the distortion.
 It is uncanny how Holbein pulled this off!

-Today, photographers practice still life in many forms from product photography to table-top photography, from flower arrangements to found-objects or found still lifes.
+Today, photographers practice still life photography in many forms from product photography to table-top photography, from flower arrangements to found objects or found still lifes.
 Many great photographers left behind a rich collection of still lifes some of which I chose to present below.
 I believe that understanding the symbolic meaning of objects and using them as part of your vocabulary may enrich your photographic “writing.”
 Additionally, acquiring such vocabulary will help all to better read and understand photographs beyond an iconic level of language: “What is it?”